Skip to main content

 • Model Evaluation

-• Test the model with real data to assess accuracy.
-Adding more features can improve predictions.
+• Test the model with the remaining data to check accuracy

 Case Study: Weather Readings